Posted on: May 14, 2020

 Succeeding on these standardized tests depends not only on knowing your 30-60-90 triangles and your semi-colons from your colons, but also upon staying focused, keeping your cool, and making good decisions over the course of a three-hour-plus exam.
 One view of when to take the test is when you’ve acquired both the academic skills and the maturity to make the test easier and less stressful.

 At this point, you’re not likely to be learning much new grammar, but you are learning new math almost every day.
-You might recall taking the PSAT in the fall and seeing some questions about exponential functions or quadratics that you really couldn’t answer at the time.
+You might recall taking the PSAT (if you got to take it this year) and seeing some questions about exponential functions or quadratics that you really couldn’t answer at the time.
 But you could totally answer them now, since you’re likely finishing up your Algebra 2 class.
 Or maybe you’re taking precalculus as a sophomore and were familiar with most of the material on the test.
 That’s an important difference, since the SAT and ACT both include almost everything you learned in Algebra 2 and even incorporate some precalculus concepts.
 In fact, the ACT includes more precalculus than does the SAT, so if you’re in Algebra 2 now and you’re looking to test earlier in your junior year, you’ll want to be sure to learn what advanced material is on each test so you can be prepared and less stressed when you do eventually take the test.

 This coming summer, you might be planning taking Driver’s Ed.
 Exciting!
 Learning to drive is a major milestone you’re likely looking forward to.
 So why is it that 16-year-olds are allowed to drive but 15-year-olds are not?
 Well, 16-year-olds simply make better decisions.
 That’s relevant for the SAT and ACT as well.
 These tests can be really stressful for many students, who feel that the whole rest of their lives are riding on the results.
 (Spoiler alert: They really aren’t.)